 •Analyze and interpret complex research information for various audiences and adjust training and technical assistance delivery accordingly.

-•Collaborate with VCU faculty and staff, national state vocational and community rehabilitation programs, adult service providers, individuals with disabilities and other stakeholders to improve employment outcomes for individuals with disabilities.
+•Collaborate with VCU faculty and staff, national state vocational and community rehabilitation programs, adult service providers, individuals with disabilities, and other stakeholders to improve employment outcomes for individuals with disabilities.

-•Develop strong, open, professional, respectful and meaningful relationships with community agencies and businesses to include administration, managers and staff; work across the business and agencies to develop relationships in order to meet the training and technical assistance needs of each organization.
+•Develop strong, open, professional, respectful and meaningful relationships with community agencies and businesses to include administration, managers, and staff; work across the business and agencies to develop relationships in order to meet the training and technical assistance needs of each organization.

-•Work with businesses to educate leaders, managers and staff on the project and the benefits of hiring individuals with disabilities.
+•Work with businesses to educate leaders, managers, and staff on the project, and the benefits of hiring individuals with disabilities.

-•Provide individualized technical assistance to vocational rehabilitation agencies, community rehabilitation providers, and educational organizations to better assist them in preparing people with disabilities for the workforce as well as assistance with improved service provision.
+•Provide individualized technical assistance to vocational rehabilitation agencies, community rehabilitation providers, and educational organizations to better assist them in preparing individuals with disabilities for the workforce as well as assistance with improved service provision.

 •Navigate the intricacies of businesses and rehabilitation providers to understand the organization, policies, and politics in order to provide the necessary training and technical assistance required.